christopheradams/phoenix_rest/README.md

 your Phoenix application by making a new `resource` macro available in the existing router.

+Instead of writing a Phoenix `Controller` and implementing an `action` function for each HTTP verb and path, use this library to create a `Resource` and define one or more optional callbacks that describe your resource's RESTful behavior.

 [Documentation for PhoenixRest is available on hexdocs](http://hexdocs.pm/phoenix_rest/).<br/>
 [Source code is available on Github](https://github.com/christopheradams/phoenix_rest).<br/>
 [Package is available on hex](https://hex.pm/packages/phoenix_rest).